rapPayne/react_in_3_weeks/labs/2.3 State/README.md

 }, [orderId]);
 ```

 3. Test this route with some valid order numbers.
-Remember to look in [http://localhost:3008/orders](http://localhost:3008/orders) to find a good order number.
+Remember to look in [http://localhost:5173/orders](http://localhost:5173/orders) to find a good order number.
 Feel free to `console.log({order, menuItems})` to make sure they're reading data.

 ## Saving orders to state
 Let's do one last one.

-1. Edit Orders.js.
+1. Edit Orders.jsx.
 Change the reader from this
 ```JavaScript
 export function Orders() {
   const navigate = useNavigate();